Fostering healthy relationships as the journey expands.

 DOL (Re)Issuing Fee ~$180

-Average two different courts, ~$25 each court, for 2-3 months to get them started (to take holds off their licenses)= ~$150
+Average two different courts, ~$25 each court, for 2-3 months to get them started

 Auto Insurance

-First Months’ Rent
+First Month’s Rent

 Starting now, you can:

-with permission, share his/her picture
+with permission, share your friend’s picture

 ACTION STEPS

-ASK YOUR RELEASING FRIEND (in letter or call or visit): “Has money ever warped a relationship in your life?”
+ASK YOUR RELEASING FRIEND (in a letter or call or visit): “Has money ever warped a relationship in your life?”
 Answer the same question yourself.
-Or ask, “What financial obstacle in your upcoming reentry are you most nervous about?
-Is housing a big one?”

 FOR TEAM DISCUSSION